linkedin/dagli/README.md

 # Versioning
-Our initial public release is `14.0.0-beta1`, with the "beta" designation motivated by the extensive changes relative to the previous (LinkedIn-internal) version and the greater diversity of applications entailed by a public release.
+Our initial public release was `14.0.0-beta1`, with the "beta" designation motivated by the extensive changes relative to the previous (LinkedIn-internal) version and the greater diversity of applications entailed by a public release.

 While in beta, releases with potentially breaking API or serialization changes will be accompanied by a major version increment (e.g. `15.0.0-beta1`).
 However, after the beta designation is removed, subsequent revisions will be backward compatible <small>(with a *possible* exception for modules with non-backward-compatible external dependencies)</small>, allowing large projects to transitively depend on multiple versions of Dagli without dependency shading.

+## Version History
+- `14.0.0-beta2` *9/27/20*: update dependency metadata to prevent the annotation processors' dependencies from transitively leaking into the client's classpath
+- `14.0.0-beta1`: initial public release

 # License
 Copyright 2020 LinkedIn Corporation.
 All Rights Reserved.